OfficeDev/Word-Add-in-TypeScript-Canvas/ReadMe.md

 Definition- **add-in command**: an extension to the Word UI that allows you to either launch the add-in in a task pane or run a script, from either the ribbon or a context menu.

-If you just want to see this in action, skip to [Word 2016 for Windows setup](#word-2016-for-windows-setup) and use this [manifest](https://github.com/OfficeDev/Word-Add-in-TypeScript-Canvas/blob/deploy2Azure/manifest-word-add-in-canvas.xml).
+If you just want to see this in action, skip to [Word 2016 for Windows set up](#word-2016-for-windows-set-up) and use this [manifest](https://github.com/OfficeDev/Word-Add-in-TypeScript-Canvas/blob/deploy2Azure/manifest-word-add-in-canvas.xml).

 ## Required tools